kreimanlab/VisualSearchZeroShot/README.md

 ## Notes

 The source code is for illustration purpose only.
 Path reconfigurations may be needed to run some MATLAB scripts.
-Users have to agree and follow the usage terms and license agreement provided in License section.
+We do not provide techinical supports but we would be happy to discuss about SCIENCE!

 ## License

-See [Kreiman lab](http://klab.tch.harvard.edu) for license agreements before downloading and using our source codes and datasets.
+See [Kreiman lab](http://klab.tch.harvard.edu/code/license_agreement.pdf) for license agreements before downloading and using our source codes and datasets.